Shabarirajan07/task_management_app/README.md

 - User can visualize the tasks in a graph as per their due date
 - User can also set task prority.

-## Feedback

-If you have any feedback, please reach out to us at sd769113@gmail.com

 ## Installation